vkassingh/clever-crypto/README.md

 - Fetches live Crytpo/ Bitcoin prices from WazirX API.
 - Visualisation of prices with the help of Charts.
 - Dark mode feature
+- Secure Signup and Login with hashing and Json Web Tokens.
+- Cookies for better user experience.